Community Resources

 Portrait

-Munisa identifies as Muslim-American of South Asian origin.
-She grew up in India, and has made California her home for the past 20 years.
-She received her Master’s degree in Counseling from California State University, East Bay.
-Munisa is a Licensed Marriage and Family Therapist with extensive experience in Community Mental Health and has worked as a behavior therapist, crisis stabilization clinician, as well as school based mental health counselor, serving a diverse, high needs, underserved population.
+I received my Master’s degree in Counseling from California State University, East Bay, and am a Licensed Marriage and Family Therapist with extensive experience in Community Mental Health.
+I have worked as a behavior therapist, crisis stabilization clinician, as well as school based mental health counselor, in my professional career.

 Jasleen Kaur